suzannepk/slurm_HPCC/README.md

 | ``scancel``  | Cancel a job or job step                       | ``bkill``                          |
 | ``scontrol`` | View or modify job configuration.              | ``bstop``, ``bresume``, ``bmod``   |

+This challegne will guide your through using ``sbatch``,  ``srun`` and ``squeue``.
+We will be submitting the jobs via batch scripts that allow us to take advantage of the scheduer to manage the workload since we all need to share a limit nubmer of nodes for the crash course.
+Let's start by learning what is needed for a batch script.

 Batch Scripts
 -------------